Differences Between Inventory & Assets: How to Track & Manage Both

-The supply chain industry calls for strict oversight.
-This can be delivered via asset tracking and inventory management — terms that are often used interchangeably but, in reality, represent very different practices.
+In the supply chain industry, strict oversight is needed to streamline operations and maximize productivity.
+This can be achieved via asset management and inventory management — terms that are often used interchangeably but, in reality, represent very different practices.
 Both are capable of streamlining operations while reducing downtime.
-How they accomplish these end goals varies, however.
+However, how they accomplish these end goals varies.

 Without a clear understanding of the differences between assets and inventory, it can be difficult to justify systems that separately account for these essentials.
 Once you’ve implemented a tailored solution, you’ll realize just how vital customized processes are.